jiahao42/jiahao42.github.io/posts/the-future-of-software-is-duck.md

 * preserve the decoded knowledge in a way that both human and AI can instantly understand
 * be able to enforce ground truth on the probablistic models

-*We believe a knowledge graph spec layer must exist, it's where human and AI collaborate to shape the software, and it will be the foundation of many AI-native software from the future.*
+*A knowledge graph spec layer must emerge, it's where human and AI collaborate to shape the software, and it will be the foundation of many AI-native software from the future.*

 #### A tiny example